rsksmart/RSKIPs/IPs/RSKIP690.md

 created: 07-SEP-26
 ---

-# Pegouts to multiple bitcoin address types
+# Pegouts to different bitcoin address types

 ## Abstract

-Before RSKIP690 a pegout always ends at a legacy P2PKH address derived from the public key that signed the rsk transaction.
+Before RSKIP690 a pegout always ends at a legacy P2PKH address derived from the public key that signed the rsk transaction sending funds to the Bridge.
 The requester cannot ask for anything else.

-This RSKIP adds a Bridge method that takes the type of address to derive, and supports four of
-them: legacy (P2PKH), segwit compatible (P2SH-P2WPKH), native segwit (P2WPKH) and taproot (P2TR).
+This RSKIP adds a Bridge method that takes the type of address to derive, and supports the four types that can be derived from the requester's own public key: legacy (P2PKH), segwit compatible (P2SH-P2WPKH), native segwit (P2WPKH) and taproot (P2TR).
-All four are still derived from the requester's own public key.

 ## Motivation